Life Assurance Advice

 Life assurance offers a versatile financial safeguard for you and your loved ones.
 In the event of death, or in some cases serious illness, it can provide either a lump sum payment or a regular tax-free income for a pre-determined period.

-This valuable coverage can be tailored to address various financial obligations and concerns, such as:
+This valuable cover can be tailored to address various financial obligations and concerns, such as:

 • Paying off outstanding mortgage or debt balances